Does the design of my house affect the design wind pressures on my garage door?

 The American Society of Civil Engineers (ASCE) has developed standards covering wind loads on buildings and other structures.
 This is the base standard for most wind provisions used in U.S. building codes.
 The basic wind speed maps from ASCE 7-05 or ASCE 7-10 can help an individual to determine the proper wind speed delineation zones for their area.
 In addition, some states such as Florida provide a listing of wind speed maps by county.
 For the specific requirements for your area, contact your local building official.

 How do I know if my door is compliant with the Florida Building Code?

 The Florida Building Code has specific design pressure requirement for garage doors (table 1606.2E).
 Wayne-Dalton goes through the Florida Building Commission Product Approval system for many of its doors.
 Additional information about the Florida code can be found through the Florida Building Commission.

-I am installing a new wind loaded garage door in an older home.
 How do I know if the building frame can support the wind loads from the garage door?

 A qualified design professional such as an architect, structural engineer, or contractor should be consulted to determine if the building frame is adequate to support the loads.

-I live in a 120mph wind speed region.
 How do I determine what wind pressures I need?